gahoccode/Jupyter/README.md

 ## Notes

-This project uses vnstock 3.x API for fetching Vietnamese stock data.
-Make sure to use compatible versions of dependencies as specified in the requirements.txt file.
+- This project uses vnstock 3.x API for fetching Vietnamese stock data.
+- Dependencies are managed through `pyproject.toml` and can be installed using UV.

+- When using UV, all commands should be prefixed with `uv run` to ensure they use the correct environment.